Difference Between a Misdemeanor and a Felony

 - Vandalism

-What Makes A Crime A Felony?
+What Makes a Crime a Felony?

 Some charges commonly classified as felonies include: